Testing the Genesis creation locally

 There are two ways to create a genesis:

-- Manually via the iota genesis-ceremony commands.
-In order to launch a live production network this setup is needed, since then one can control several validators joining, allocations, etc. A genesis ceremony is a coordinated process involving multiple participants (nodes, validators, etc) to create and finalize the genesis creation.
+commands.
+In order to launch a live production network this setup is needed, since then one can control several validators joining, allocations, etc. A genesis ceremony is a coordinated process involving multiple participants (nodes, validators, etc) to create and finalize the genesis creation. - Automatically via the

-- Automatically via the iota genesis command, which outputs a config directory suitable for running a local network.
+command, which outputs a config directory suitable for running a local network.
 It's useful for local testing, debugging purposes.

-All this means that, the genesis created through the iota genesis command can be used just for testing purposes because it doesn't provide ways to configure some parameters like custom validators and their stakes.
+command can be used just for testing purposes because it doesn't provide ways to configure some parameters like custom validators and their stakes.

-Creation Genesis locally flow:
+Creation of Genesis locally:

 - The Hornet snapshot is a file containing information about a Stardust ledger which can be used to represent a migrated state.
-Thus, a genesis can be build without this file, and be considered "without migration", or it can include this file and be used to start a network with some predetermined
+Thus, a genesis can be built without this file, and be considered "without migration", or it can include this file and be used to start a network with some predetermined

 Objects